-This site offers Release 2 of the Scholia on Euripides, now extended to cover Orestes 1–1100, part of a long-term project to provide an expandable and correctable open-access presentation of the Greek annotations found in ancient and medieval manuscripts of Euripides (or assembled separately from the text of the dramas).
-Release 2 was officially launched May 1, 2023.
+This site now offers Release 3 of the Scholia on Euripides, which was made public on May 1, 2025 and covers the entire Orestes.
+This is part of a long-term project to provide an expandable and correctable open-access presentation of the Greek annotations found in ancient and medieval manuscripts of Euripides (or assembled separately from the text of the dramas).

+Release 2 (covering Orestes 1–1100) was officially launched May 1, 2023.
 Release 2.1 was posted on December 22, 2023, containing a limited number of updates and corrections resulting from autopsy examination of some manuscripts in Naples and Rome in October 2023.
 Release 1 (covering Orestes 1–500) was released on May 1, 2020, and slightly updated versions with minor corrections and additions appeared over the following year, up to Version 1.1 (April 20, 2021).
 For details about these releases see the Revision History page.
-For archival purposes, Version 1.1 has been moved to a subordinate Release 1 Directory and is still accessible.
+For archival purposes, Version 2.1 has been moved to a subordinate Release 2 Directory and is still accessible.
+Version 1.1 is also still available in a subordinate Release 1 Directory.

 Here is a quick guide to where to find what on this site by using the links in the banner above.